ganguzu/ECE685_Final_project/README.md

 # ECE685 Final Project Readme

-## Abstractive Text Summarization Using TransformersTeam members: Godwin Anguzu, Haoliang Jiang
+## Abstractive Text Summarization Using Transformers
+###Team members: Godwin Anguzu, Haoliang Jiang

 ### The readme file adds comments to our code.
 Please refer to the notebook for the corresponding section names
 ### Preprocessing